miraland-labs/solarti-program-library/docs/src/stake-pool/cli.md

 ### Withdraw stake

-Whenever the user wants to recover their SOL plus accrued rewards, they can provide their pool tokens in exchange for an activated stake account.
+Whenever the user wants to recover their MLN plus accrued rewards, they can provide their pool tokens in exchange for an activated stake account.

-Let's withdraw active staked SOL in exchange for 5 pool tokens.
+Let's withdraw active staked MLN in exchange for 5 pool tokens.

 ```console
 $ solarti-stake-pool withdraw-stake Zg5YBPAk8RqBR9kaLLSoN5C8Uv7nErBz1WC63HTsCPR 5